ebuchman/blog/content/posts/uoa-liquidity.md

 collaboration, restoring the medium of exchange as a vehicle for clearing debts, rather than for accumulating value.

-We call this new approach [Collaborative Finance (CoFi)](https://cofi.informal.systems).
+This is the approach behind [Cycles][cycles], an open clearing protocol, designed to clear the most debt for the most people with the least money.
-The CoFi perspective is focused on understanding the payments graph itself - mapping it, finding cycles, clearing them, and encouraging their sustainable growth.
+Cycles is based on understanding the payments graph itself - mapping it, finding cycles, clearing them, and encouraging their sustainable growth.
 But it also gives us new insights into the optimal injection of liquidity into the graph - namely, liquidity can be injected in ways that optimize for network